Terence Ray Solicitors owns and operates this site www.trsolicitors.co.uk

 - would like to access the personal information we hold about you;

 - believe that information we hold about you is incorrect; or

 - have any questions in relation to the information concerning privacy and personal information;

-- then we ask that you contact us and we will take reasonable steps to resolve those concerns as soon as practicable.
+- then we ask that you contact us and we will take reasonable steps to resolve those concerns as soon as feasible.
 In some cases, we may not be able to give you access to personal information we hold regarding you if making such a disclosure would breach our legal obligations to our client or if prevented by any applicable law or regulation.

 |Job title:|| |

 |Display another text.||

 |Play audio version of text.||